The AAS Astronomy Ambassadors Program

-By learning how to implement effective education and outreach strategies, AAS Astronomy Ambassadors will become better teachers, better presenters at meetings, and better representatives of our science to the public and to government.
+By learning how to implement effective education and outreach strategies, AAS Astronomy Ambassadors will become better educators, better presenters at meetings, and better representatives of our science to the public and to government.
 And because young astronomers are a more diverse group than those who currently do the majority of outreach, they help the astronomical community present a more multicultural and gender-balanced face to the public and enable members of underserved groups to see themselves as scientists.

 The AAS mission statement includes two key statements that explains why the Society is investing in communication and outreach training: